 Overview: Dove hunting is currently not permitted on the Kofa National Wildlife Refuge.

 Overview: Unit 45C’s quail populations, like the rest of the state, fluctuate greatly with the levels of precipitation received.
-The 2017 spring rains provided decent rainfall in the unit.
-The 2017 season, quail numbers appear average to slightly above.
-All parts of the unit can provide very good quail hunting opportunities.

 Areas: All of 45C lies within the Kofa National Wildlife Refuge and is managed by the U.S. Fish and Wildlife Service.
 The Kofa refuge often supports good populations of quail.
 The area contains a multitude of large desert washes heading west from the Castle Dome Mountains.
 During good conditions one will easily find quail in these washes.